-Assessing Fit and Finish Design Sensitivity By Mapping Measurements to VNM Utility 2020-01-0600
+Assessing Fit and Finish Design Sensitivity by Mapping Measurements to Utility 2020-01-0600

-In the automotive industry “fit and finish” is the term applied to the perceived quality of the alignment of one part to another.
+This paper proposes a method to evaluate the sensitivity of the perceived quality of a panel interface design to variation in the measurements of fit and finish.
+The novelty of this approach is in the application of the concept of utility to fit and finish.
+The significance is in the ability to evaluate alternative designs with regard to perceived quality long before time and money are spent on their realization.
+In the automotive industry “fit and finish” is the term applied to the precision of the alignment of one part to another.
 Fit and finish gives the buyer a sense of the overall quality of the vehicle purely from an aesthetic perspective.
-Fit and finish is usually evaluated by the manufacturer through dimensional measurements of the “gap” and “flush” conditions between panels.
-Since variation in the measurements increases the probability that a vehicle will result in poor fit and finish, relatively arbitrary limits are put on these measurements to define whether a gap or flush condition is acceptable or not.
-It is suspected that the relationship between the appropriate measurement limits and the customer’s perception of quality is highly influenced by the design of the interface between panels.
-This paper proposes a method to evaluate the sensitivity of the perceived quality of the designed interface to variation in the measurements of gap and flush.
-The novelty is in the application of the concept of von Neumann-Morgestern utility to fit and finish.
-The significance is the ability to evaluate design decisions governing perceived quality based on their sensitivity to inevitable manufacturing variation.
+Fit and finish is usually evaluated by the manufacturer through dimensional measurements of the gap and flushness conditions between panels.
+Since variation in gap and flushness increases the probability that a vehicle will result in poorly perceived fit and finish, limits are put on the variation to reduce the potential detriment to perceived quality.
+It is suspected that the customer’s perception of quality is highly influenced by the design of the geometrical interface between panels but there is currently inadequate means of evaluating that influence.